Barabati fort: Architecture

 In the northeastern corner of the mound, remains of a temple have been found.
 Excavation on the eastern and southern side of the mound revealed the existence of a citadel wall built of laterite blocks.

-The ruins of the old Barabati Fort lie on the right bank of the Mahanadi, in the western part of the city.
-All that remains of the Fort is an arched gateway and the earthen mound of the nine-storeyed palace.
-Archaeological surveys reveal that the Fort was roughly rectangular in structure having an area of over 102 acre, and it was surrounded on all sides by a wall of laterite and sandstones.
-To the west of the mound there is a tank.
-In the north-eastern corner of the mound are remains of what once was a temple.
-The temple was made of whitish sandstone over foundations of laterite blocks.
-About four hundred fragments of mouldings and some mutilated pieces of sculptures have been recovered so far.
-This temple of the Ganga period containing a stone idol of Lord Jagannath is in ruins.
-A mosque built by Nawab Murshid Quli Khan, governor of Emperor Aurangzeb in 1719 AD, still exists.

 Archaeological finds

 During the 1989 excavation, the central mound area of the fort revealed the remains of a palace, a pavilion and foundation blocks made of rhodolite.
 Eighteen massive pillar bases, aligned in four rows at regular intervals, were exposed in the southern area.

 Excavations of the site were also carried out in 2007 to establish the cultural chronology of the fortified fort.
 In these digs, some of the important antiquity finds included a seated goddess, lion-head, lamp fragment, balls and pot fragments of stone, sling balls, fragments of animal figurines of terracotta and axe and a stylus made of iron.
 The pottery finds comprised storage jars, spouted vessels, lamps, knobbed lids, miniature pots, dishes and bowls, the final portion of a hukkah and pieces of Chinese porcelain.

 After a gap of 16 years, the excavation was restarted in 2023 to trace the link between Odisha and Southeast Asian countries.